LabinatorSolutions/stockfish-chess-web-gui/other-implementations/example1/README.md

 - Copy the unzipped folder to the (htdocs) directory then view its path from your web browser.

-## Changelog

-Please check the (CHANGELOG.md) file.

 ## Contribution

 We welcome all developers to contribute to this repository by adding features or fixing bugs.
 It will always be free and open source.

+## Known Issues

+- In some cases, the timer text is not updating itself for the end users.
+- After the first move, the move evaluation text is getting printed twice.

-## Ideas For Improvements
+## Possible Improvements

+- Improving the user interface and make it much more attractive.
+- Adding an ability to "undo" a certain move.
 - Adding an option to set FEN.
+- Adding an option to export the game.
 - Integrating a chess opening book.
-- Adding an option to set the time for both players.
-- Adding an evaluation meter to show the player what is the engine's evaluation of the current position.
-- Adding support for chess variants.

 ## License